Mathématique: Chapter 3

 Rush shot him a skeptical look.

 “Rush,” Young amended.
-“This is a legitimate threat.
-You need to call for an escort if you’re going to leave the building.
+“This is a serious threat.
+You need to call for an escort if you’re gonna leave the building.
 You need to—”

 “Yes yes.
-You need to buy some fucking basil, at a minimum.”
+You need to buy some fuckin' basil, I mean, at a minimum.
+This is a bloody embarrassment.”

 Young crossed his arms.
 “Why don’t I think you’re taking this seriously?”

-“I’m wasting my time cooking you dinner for the express purpose of hearing about it—what more do you want?”
-Rush asked.
+“I’m making you dinner for the express purpose of hearing about it, what more do y’want?”
+Rush dumped pasta into boiling water.

 “You’re pretty damn difficult,” Young said.

-“Well you’re very fucking stolid,” Rush snapped, “and your emerging kitchen organization is without any kind of conceptual underpinnings.
+“You’re pretty fuckin' stolid,” Rush shot back, “and your emerging kitchen organization leaves quite a bit to be desired.
 What did you do, put things in drawers at random?”

-“Do you even know who you’re supposed to call when you take a trip to buy groceries?”
+“Do you know who you’re supposed to call when you go buy groceries?”

-“I plan on calling General Landry, given that he’s so interested.”
+“I plan on calling General Landry, given he’s so interested.”

 Young snorted.
-“I would actually pay money to see that.”
+“I’d pay money to see that.”

 “Not enough.
 You leave the building, you call the SGC dispatch number.
 Do you know it?”